-With climate change being in the spotlight, and rightly so, right now, it makes sense that well try to make small changes to our lifestyle and the products we buy and use to be able to do our bit to help the planet.
-It may sound complicated and drastic when it comes to implementing an eco-lifestyle, but this isn't always the case.
-In fact, there are many simple ways you can have a positive impact on the world as you try to live a more sustainable and less wasteful lifestyle.
+With climate change being in the spotlight right now (and rightly so), it only makes sense that well try to make small changes to our own lifestyle and the products we buy and use on a day to day basis.
+It may sound confusing and a bit complicated when it comes to implementing an eco-lifestyle, but this isn't always the case.
+In fact, there are many simple ways you can make a positive impact on the world as you try to live a more sustainable and less wasteful lifestyle.

 3 Easy Ways to Start Living A More Eco Friendly Life

 Every little positive change we make will help the environment, so start your eco journey with a few really easy ways for living environmentally conscious, and in turn reducing your carbon footprint.

 The myth is you need a lot of space to do this, but honestly, depending on what you want to grow, you don't need all that much space.
 Herbs and vegetables all grow at different times of the year and in different climates.
 Growing fresh produce from seed, especially for the first time can be tricky.
 Give yourself the best chance of success by making sure you have the right equipment for the job.